-We a political theatre company who welcome participation from women, non-binary and trans people who have experienced housing injustice, the social housing system or housing activism.
-Our ethos is – DIY Theatre: DIY Resistance – as we know that creativity and activism is for anyone and everyone.
-We are experienced activists and have been supporters of groups such as Focus E15 Campaign and Radical Housing Network.
+We are an all womxn political theatre company made up of housing activists and those who have experienced housing injustice.
+Our ethos is – DIY Theatre: DIY Resistance – as we aim to demystify political campaigning and create accessible opportunities for creating theatre.
+We are experienced activists and are supporters of groups such as Focus E15 Campaign and Radical Housing Network.

-We know that theatre has the power to contribute towards personal and collective transformation and can be vehicle for community action.
+We know that theatre can contribute towards personal and collective transformation and can be vehicle for community action.
 We aim to bring people out of isolation and develop collective celebratory practices.
-We focus on making a radically Inclusive spaces for women, trans and non-binary people as we know that these are some of the most marginalised in society.
+We focus on making radically inclusive spaces for womxn as we know womxn are some of the most marginalised in society.
 We want everyone to have access to the tools for making art and we challenge social cleansing on and off stage.

 Inclusive: we encourage participation from women, trans and non-binary people from all backgrounds, ages and abilities.
 We work with non-actors as well as those with theatre experience.